Rep. Jim Himes Answers Frequently Asked Questions on the Coronavirus

-On March 31, 2020, Governor Ned Lamont reached an agreement with over 50 credit unions and banks agreed to offer mortgage relief to many of Connecticut’s residents and businesses affected by the COVID-19 pandemic.
+On March 31, 2020, Governor Ned Lamont reached an agreement with over 45 credit unions and banks agreed to offer mortgage relief to many of Connecticut’s residents and businesses affected by the COVID-19 pandemic.
+This relief has been extended through July 30, 2020.
 Learn more about participating financial institutions and answers to frequently asked questions here.

 Contact and work directly with your mortgage servicer to learn about and apply for available relief.
 Residents who qualify under the agreement will receive relief including:

-No new foreclosures for 60 days: During this time, banks/credit unions will not start any foreclosure sales or evictions.
+No new foreclosures for 60 days (through July 30, 2020): Financial institutions will not start any foreclosure sales or evictions.